 - Outdoor Rated: Yes

-- Frequency / Gain: Varies by frequency - see spec sheets
+- Frequency Range/Gain: Varies by frequency - see spec sheets

 News, Videos, & Status